 Hyperparathyroidism is when the body makes too much parathyroid hormone (PTH).
-The parathyroid glands make PTH which help to keep calcium levels in balance.
-When PTH levels are too high it causes too much calcium in the blood.
+PTH is made in the parathyroid gland.
+It helps to balance calcium levels in the blood.
+High PTH causes too much calcium in the blood.

 Primary hyperparathyroidism may be caused by:

 - Noncancerous tumor in the parathyroid gland—most common cause

 - Multiple endocrine neoplasia (MEN)